OP-TEE/optee_os/documentation/interrupt_handling.md

 For ARM GICv2 mode, native interrupt is sent as FIQ and foreign interrupt is sent as IRQ.

-For ARM GICv3 mode, foreign interrupt is sent as FIQ which could be handled by either secure world (EL3 in AArch64) or normal world.
-This mode is not supported yet.

 Since IRQs are received using the state vector the actual vector used depends on the current state of the CPU.
 If the NS (non-secure) bit in SCR (Secure Control Register) is set then either HVBAR or VBAR (non-secure) is